 Drumstruck 3 has a little bit more crunchy darkness going on, with a focus on synth-based, techy loops and a bunch of saturation and gritty detail.

 Drumstruck 4 is deeper and darker, and a much larger library than the others, with seven patches instead of the usual one – including some impacts and sfx.
-There are anlogue beats, digital drums and even some found sounds and custom acoustic recordings.
+There are analogue beats, digital drums and even some found sounds and custom acoustic recordings.

-All 4 versions offer a wealth of dark, electronic beats and textured, glitchy breaks.
+All five versions offer a wealth of dark, electronic beats and textured, glitchy breaks.
 There’s plenty of deep, kick-filled loops and crisp top-lines.
 All processed with my favourite compressors, EQs and distortion plug-ins.
 No effects, no frills.
 Just carefully programmed and produced beats, perfect for a wide variety of genres, including cinematic, electronic, rock and pop.

 The Drumstruck series is a quick and easy way to introduce supporting loops to your music, dropping them in and out on the fly and combining loops to create new percussive textures.